KDE/documentation-develop-kde-org/source/components/checkbox.rst

 If you are using qt widgets you should use one of Qt's Layout Classes like , that will take care of lay outing and spacing of your controls.

--  The text of a check box is on the right of its tick rectangle, which can make it difficult to avoid blank areas on the left side of the form.
+-  The text of a checkbox is on the right of its tick rectangle, which can make it difficult to avoid blank areas on the left side of the form.
 To keep the layout of the form balanced you can use one of the following approaches:

-   -  Group check boxes together in the widget column and add a label describing the group in the label column.
+   -  Group checkboxes together in the widget column and add a label describing the group in the label column.

       .. image:: /img/Grouped_checkboxes.qml.png